Coutinho leads Brazil to opening win in Copa America

+SAO PAULO (AP) — With Neymar watching from afar, it was Philippe Coutinho who came through for Brazil in the Copa America opener.

-SAO PAULO (AP) — Philippe Coutinho helped Brazil overcome the absence of Neymar by scoring twice in Brazil’s 3-0 win over Bolivia in the opening match of the Copa America on Friday.
+With two quick goals after the team was jeered by the local crowd at halftime, Coutinho helped Brazil overcome the absence of the injured Neymar in Brazil’s 3-0 win over Bolivia on Friday.

-Coutinho converted a penalty kick awarded by video review in the 50th minute and headed in a cross by Roberto Firmino in the 53rd, helping the hosts overcome a lackluster first half that prompted jeers by the local crowd at halftime.
+Coutinho converted a penalty kick awarded by video review in the 50th minute and headed in a cross by Roberto Firmino in the 53rd, helping the hosts overcome a lackluster first half that prompted the loud jeers at the Morumbi Stadium.

+“Sometimes it’s normal for the fans to jeer, they want us to play well and win,” Coutinho said.
+“It was a difficult match, like it always is in the opener.
+It was important to get this first win.”

-Substitute Everton also scored in the second half to help ignite the fans at the Morumbi Stadium, keeping Brazil on track for its first South American title since 2007.
+Substitute Everton also scored in the second half to help appease the fans at the Morumbi, keeping Brazil on track for its first South American title since 2007.

 Brazil’s debut came with Neymar still attracting most of the attention even though he is not playing in the tournament because of an ankle injury.
 Neymar on Thursday appeared at a police station amid a media frenzy to answer questions about a rape allegation from a Brazilian woman who visited him in Paris.

-He has denied wrongdoing.
+Neymar, who has denied wrongdoing, posted a photo on Twitter of himself watching the match from bed while treating his right ankle, along with a message showing support to his former teammates.

 Brazil felt Neymar’s absence in the first half, with its attack unable to do much against the Bolivian defense.
 Young Ajax forward David Neres, replacing Neymar in the starting lineup, couldn’t add the spark Brazil needed up front.
 Firmino and Richarlison also couldn’t get anything going early on, leading to the halftime jeers by most in the crowd of 46,342 at the Morumbi.